SS Atlantic Conveyor: Sinking

 Both Exocets struck Atlantic Conveyor on the port quarter of the ship.
-There are conflicting accounts on whether the warheads exploded after penetrating the ship's hull, or on impact.
-A witness, the former Prince Andrew, reported that debris caused "splashes in the water about a quarter of a mile away".
+There are conflicting accounts on whether the warheads exploded after penetrating the ship's hull, or on impact.Prince Andrew (Andrew Mountbatten-Windsor), who witnessed the missiles exploding, reported that debris caused "splashes in the water about a quarter of a mile away".
 He said that the incident "was an experience I shall never forget ... horrific".
 All the survivors were taken to HMS Hermes.

-Because both fuel and ammunition were stored below decks, the incendiary effect of the unburnt propellant from the missiles caused an uncontrollable fire.
+Because fuel and ammunition were stored below decks, the incendiary effect of the unburnt propellant from the missiles caused an uncontrollable fire.
 When the fire had burnt out, the ship was boarded but nothing was recovered.
 While under tow by the requisitioned tug Irishman, Atlantic Conveyor sank in the early morning of 28 May 1982.
-Six Westland Wessexes, three Boeing Chinooks, and a Westland Lynx were destroyed by fire; only one Chinook (ZA718 'Bravo November') and one Westland Wessex, were saved.
+Six Wessexes, three Chinooks and a Lynx were destroyed by fire; only one Chinook (ZA718, that became known as 'Bravo November') and the 845 NAS Wessex survived, by dint of being already off the ship at the time of the attack.
 The loss of these helicopters meant that British troops had to march on foot across the Falklands to recapture Stanley.